What is Independent Sleep Practice Accreditation?

 - Provides consultation, management, treatment and follow up assessment.

-- Provides the diagnosis of a medical condition as a licensed physician or APRN (allowed under the appropriate scope of practice in certain states).
+- Provides the diagnosis of a medical condition as a licensed physician or Advanced Practice Provider (allowed under the appropriate scope of practice in certain states).
 Diagnosis must be reviewed by an individual on staff that is board-certified in sleep medicine.

 - Standard G-1 requires the program to document in the medical record ongoing evaluation, management, and follow-up of each patient with sleep disorders.